Portals That Run Themselves

 This is the part competitors cannot match.
 Other builders bolt an "Ask AI" assistant onto the editor to help you build.
 Taskade Genesis puts AI agents inside the deployed portal as a feature your clients touch.

-Taskade AI Agents v2 ship with 34 built-in tools, including web search, code execution, file analysis, persistent memory, public embedding, multi-model reasoning, and multi-agent collaboration.
+Taskade AI Agents v2 ship with a large built-in toolkit, including web search, code execution, file analysis, persistent memory, public embedding, multi-model reasoning, and multi-agent collaboration.
 Inside a client portal, that means an agent can:

 Agents run on 15+ frontier models from OpenAI, Anthropic, Google, and open-weight providers, with Taskade EVE auto-routing to the right model for the job.
 Your portal stops being a static set of screens and becomes a surface that actually responds.
 Learn more about what agents can do on the AI agents page or in the custom agents guide.